Boosting the STM's spatial and energy resolution with double-functionalized probe tips

 \subsection{Methods}

 The experiments are performed in a home-built low-temperature STM at a base temperature of 1.4\,K. The Nb(110) surface is cleaned by a series of high-temperature flashes \cite{Odobesko2019}.
 Fe atoms are deposited \textit{in-situ} onto the Nb substrate at a temperature of 4.2\,K. To get a superconducting probe, an electro-chemically etched W tip was brought in contact with the Nb crystal, thus creating a Nb cluster on the tip apex.
 CO molecules were picked up from a clean Cu(001) surface using the procedure described in Ref.~\cite{Friedrich2021}.
 The resulting double-functionalized tips exhibit a superconducting gap $\Delta_\mathrm{tip}$ which corresponds to about 70-90\% of the bulk Nb value \cite{Bose2005}.
 The presence of a superconducting gap in the LDOS of the tip causes a corresponding shift of the sample's LDOS features in the conductance spectra by $\Delta_\mathrm{tip}$.
-The experimental data are measured in the tunneling regime at relatively large tip--sample distances, corresponding to a tunnel resistances $R_\mathrm{tun} > 10^6\, \Omega$, such that the current is dominated by single-electron tunneling rather than Andreev reflections \cite{Ternes2006, Ruby2015, Villas2020, Villas2021}.
+The experimental data are obtained within the tunneling regime, where tunnel resistances $R_\mathrm{tun} > 10^6\, \Omega$.
+This ensures that the tunneling current is predominantly governed by single-electron tunneling event rather than Andreev reflections, observed in both non-contact and contact regimes. \cite{Ternes2006, Ruby2015, Villas2020, Villas2021}.
 All spectroscopic measurements are performed with a modulation voltage of 0.1\,mV at a frequency of 890\,Hz.